 The security staff exist to have operational command during incidents that need immediate attention.

 However, these staff members should also write in their incident protocol to contact on-duty law enforcement.

-Ideally, in emergencies, your church security staff should serve as a way of preventing and deterring as much harm as possible between an incident and the arrival of on-duty police and fire professionals.
+Ideally, in emergencies, your security staff should serve as a way of preventing and deterring as much harm as possible between an incident and the arrival of on-duty police and fire professionals.